kristoffer-tungland/RevitTestRunner/README.md

 # Revit Test Runner

-This repository contains a minimal proof of concept for running NUnit and xUnit based Revit tests inside Revit and reporting the results back to Visual Studio Test Explorer.
+This repository contains a minimal proof of concept for running NUnit- and xUnit-based Revit tests inside Revit and reporting the results back to Visual Studio Test Explorer.

 ## Projects